Circuitscape/Omniscape.jl/docs/src/usage.md

 **`reclassify_resistance`**: One of true, false.
 Defaults to false.
 Do you want Omniscape to reclassify your resistance/conductance raster using a reclass table that you provide?

 **`reclass_table`**: If `reclassify_resistance = true`, the file path to the reclass table you wish to use.
 The reclass table is a two column, tab-separated .txt file.
 The first column contains the original resistance values in the resistance surface, and the second column specifies what those values should be changed to.
+You can reclassify values to `missing` to replace them with infinite resistance (NoData).
 Note that you don't need to include an entry for every value in your original raster.
-If you only want to reclassify 2 specific resistance values, then only include entries for those two values.
+If you only want to reclassify two specific resistance values, then only include entries for those two values.

 Example reclass_table.txt: